-Employee assistance for DC employee family emergencies shall be granted based on available resources.
-Memberships must be in existence for 30 days prior to the crisis situation and members may only receive assistance once in an 18-month period and a maximum of 3 times in a lifetime.
+Employee assistance may be granted based on available resources.
+Memberships must be in existence for 30 days prior to the crisis situation and members may only receive assistance once in an 12-month period and a maximum of five times in a lifetime.

 The EAP is not intended to serve as an insurance policy or replace the need for fire, flood, home, auto, health and/or life insurance.
 Unfortunately, resources are not adequate enough to assist families with expenses that insurance is meant to cover.
 The State of Florida provides many affordable insurance options for health, life, and long-term care.
 In addition, we encourage officers and staff to participate in the deferred comp program to ensure employees are adequately prepared for retirement.

 As more employees become members, the Corrections Foundation will be better able to provide needed assistance.
-Members are asked to help further the mission of the Corrections Foundation and bring to the attention of the Foundation board and staff information that may help to build and improve the organization.
-The Corrections Foundation shall keep contributing members informed of activities through email newsletters, our website www.correctionsfoundation.org and various publications.
+Members are asked to help further the mission of the Corrections Foundation by bringing any information or suggestions to the attention of the Foundation board and the Foundation staff that may help to build and improve the organization.
+The Corrections Foundation shall keep contributing members informed of activities through email, our website at www.correctionsfoundation.org, and on social networks.

 The Foundation keeps accurate and current membership records including the name and location of all members at its principal office.
 At any given time, records can be provided on employees who are members of the Foundation either through payroll deduction, annual membership or lifetime membership by institution/facility.

-As the reviewing authority for the EAP, Circuit Administrators, Wardens will be entrusted with personal, confidential information on fellow DC employees.
+As the reviewing authorities for the EAP, Regional Directors, Wardens, Circuit Administrators, or Central Office Bureau Chiefs are entrusted with personal, confidential information on fellow FDC employees.
 It is of the utmost importance that the confidentiality of this information be respected as it is considered for financial assistance.
 Florida laws restrict the distribution and protect the confidentiality of medical information.
 The EAP form has a section for an employee’s signature granting the initiating authority permission to review the information and proceed for approval by the Corrections Foundation.
-The information on the request should at no time be discussed with anyone other than the initiating Warden, Circuit Administrator, Regional Director and Assistant Secretary’s offices, the employee’s direct supervisor or Corrections Foundation Board or staff.
+The information on the request should at no time be discussed with anyone other than the initiating office and Corrections Foundation Board or staff.